-The Office of Energy Efficiency and Renewable Energy (EERE) is issuing, on behalf of the Vehicle Technologies Office (VTO), this Funding Opportunity Announcement (FOA) entitled "FY2017 Vehicle Technologies Office Batteries and Electrification to Enable Extreme Fast Charging Funding Opportunity Announcement."
+The Office of Energy Efficiency and Renewable Energy (EERE) is issuing, on behalf of the Vehicle Technologies Office (VTO), a Funding Opportunity Announcement (FOA) entitled "Fiscal Year 2018 Advanced Vehicle Technologies Research Funding Opportunity Announcement."

 Vehicles move our national economy.
-Annually, vehicles transport 11 billion tons of freight - more than \$32 billion worth of goods each day - and move people more than 3 trillion vehicle-miles.
-Growing our economy requires transportation, and transportation requires energy.
-The transportation sector currently accounts for 70% of U.S. petroleum consumption.
-Twenty five percent of U.S. petroleum consumption is imported.
-The U.S. sends more than 10 billion dollars per month overseas for crude oil, and the average U.S. household spends nearly one-fifth of its total family expenditures on transportation, making it the second-most expensive spending category after housing.
-Oil price volatility also affects our national economy and household budgets, causing difficult fluctuations in annual household budgets and business operating expenses.
+Annually, vehicles transport 11 billion tons of freight - more than \$35 billion worth of goods each day1 - and move people more than 3 trillion vehicle-miles.2 Growing our economy requires transportation, and transportation requires energy.
+The average U.S. household spends nearly one-fifth of its total family expenditures on transportation, making it the most expensive spending category after housing.3 The transportation sector accounts for 70 percent of U.S. petroleum use.
+The United States imports 25 percent of the petroleum it consumes - sending more than ten billion dollars per month4 overseas for crude oil.